Corporate Governance and Internal Control System

 Total Remuneration in FY2023 for Directors and Audit & Supervisory Board Members with Subtotals for Each Type of Remuneration and Numbers of Recipients

-4. The stock remuneration figures in the table above indicate the amounts recorded as costs for the fiscal year under review in the costs about restricted stock as remuneration granted to three executive directors.
+4. The stock remuneration figures in the table on the left indicate the amounts recorded as costs for the fiscal year 2024 in the costs about restricted stock as remuneration granted to four executive directors.

 5. The officer retirement benefit plan was cancelled as of June 30, 2006 as resolved at a meeting of Board of Directors convened on April 28, 2006.

-6. The table above includes remunerations, etc. for one director who retired at the conclusion of the 79th Ordinary General Meeting of Shareholders held on June 28, 2023.
+6. The amount on the left includes the amount of remuneration, etc. paid to one executive director, one outside director, and one auditor who retired at the conclusion of the 80th Ordinary General Meeting of Shareholders held on June 26, 2024, during their terms of office.

 Cross-Shareholdings

-The verification of shares held as of March 31, 2024, was conducted at the Board of Directors meeting held in June 2024.
-The results are as follows.
+Verification results regarding stocks held as of March 31, 2025, at the Board of Directors meeting held in June 2025

 Number of Stocks Held by BIPROGY for Non-pure Investment Purposes and Total Value on Balance Sheet (listed companies)